 While mild-to-moderate open-angle glaucoma is very common, many people are unaware of their condition, especially in the early stages, when their vision may be unaffected.
 In many people, open-angle glaucoma is characterized by an increase in the intraocular pressure (IOP) of your eye.
-This pressure is caused by the buildup of fluid within the eye.
+The pressure causes a buildup of fluid within the eye.
 Too much fluid raises pressure, which can cause a gradual loss of vision.
 And while glaucoma moves slowly, its damage is irreparable.

 The iStent and Hydrus are FDA-approved for use in conjunction with cataract surgery to reduce eye pressure in adult patients with mild-to-moderate open-angle glaucoma currently being treated with glaucoma medicine.